rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Copeland*, *NetFlows* and *Bachet* ranking consensus

 In :numref:`rankingConsensusFigure` appears a convincing ranking consensus with four levels of agreement where action *a5* appears consistently first-ranked and actions *a2* and *a9*, both, last-ranked.
-The epistemic fusion of all three *ranking-by-scoring* results delivers indeed a highly correlated preordering with the given outranking digraph *g* (+0.852, see Line 4 below).
+Notice the unstable rank positions of action *a1* (2,5 and 7), as well as the unstable rank positions of action *a3* (5, 8), both a consequence of their contrasted performance records.
+The epistemic fusion of all three *ranking-by-scoring* results delivers here a convincing partial transitive ordering, highly correlated with the given outranking digraph *g* (+0.852, see Line 4 below).

 .. code-block:: pycon
    :linenos:
-   :emphasize-lines: 4

    >>> corr = g.computeOrdinalCorrelation(rfdg)
    >>> g.showCorrelation(corr)